 What Is the FATF?
 What Do They Do?

 The FATF is the global money laundering and terrorist financing watchdog, established in July 1989 by the G7 group of advanced economies to protect the global financial system.
-The FATF now has 39 member countries, including Turkey, which has been a member since 1991.
+The FATF now has 39 member countries, including Türkiye, which has been a member since 1991.
 The FATF sets international standards to implement legal, regulatory, and operational measures to prevent organized crime, corruption and terrorism, and other threats to the integrity of the international financial system and aims to prevent the harm they cause to global society.

 The FATF developed the International Standards on Combating Money Laundering and the Financing of Terrorism & Proliferation (the “FATF Recommendations”) in February 2012, which consist of internationally endorsed global standards against money laundering and terrorist financing.
 They set a framework of measures that countries should implement in order to combat money laundering and terrorist financing, and the financing of proliferation of weapons of mass destruction.
-The FATF recognizes the diversity in countries’ legal, administrative, operational frameworks and financial systems; therefore, it does not expect all countries to take the same actions.
+The FATF recognizes the diversity in countries’ legal, administrative, and operational frameworks and financial systems; therefore, it does not expect all countries to take the same actions.
 Instead, it sets international standards and expects countries to implement these standards through different measurement methods and techniques.

 The FATF monitors countries' progress in complying with the FATF Recommendations and the measures they take to combat money laundering and terrorist financing, and reviews how countries adapt their regulatory and operational frameworks, as well as their de facto implementation of the FATF Recommendations.

 How Does Being Grey Listed Affect a Country?